rcrowther/django-img/README.md

         width=260
         height=350
         format='png'
+        #fill_color="Coral"
+        #jpeg_quality=28
+        # optional effects

     registry.register(MediumImage)

 Crop and Resize can/often result in images narrower in one dimension.

-The Smart filters do a background fill in a chosen colour, so return the requested size,
+The Smart filters do a background fill in a chosen colour.
+By usung a fill, they can maintain aspect rattio, but return the requested size,

     from image import ResizeSmart, registry